 Green Mountain Care Board Chairwoman Anya Rader Wallack said the only two companies, so far, that applied to be involved in the exchange are Blue Cross Blue Shield of Vermont, and MVP Health Care Vermont.
-The board's decision cuts the proposal submitted by Blue Cross Blue Shield by 4.3 percent, and MVP by 5.3 percent.
+The board's decision cuts the proposal submitted by Blue Cross Blue Shield by 4.

 The plans available through the exchange are tiered and designated platinum, gold, silver, and bronze.
 The silver plan is considered by the board to be the "benchmark" plan.
 The silver plan sold by Blue Cross has a single person premium of approximately $395 per month, while the silver MVP plan is $410 per month.

 Wallack said the companies have 30 days to appeal the decision.

 "We don't have any plans to appeal," said Kevin Goddard, spokesman for Blue Cross Blue Shield, however he said the reductions were disappointing.

 Many assumptions and estimates go into rates, Goddard said, and that it was not surprising that two groups of professionals, actuaries from his company and members of the Green Mountain Care Board, could look at the figures and reach different rate estimates.